Maupiti Island (video game)

 Maupiti Island is a point-and-click adventure game developed and published by Lankhor.
 It was released in 1990 and is the sequel to Mortville Manor.
-The player controls Jérôme Lange, a detective who attempting to solve a crime by interacting with various characters and collecting clues while further events unveil a complex plot.
+The player controls Jérôme Lange, a detective attempting to solve a crime by interacting with various characters and collecting clues while further events unveil a complex plot.

 Gameplay and plot

 Maupiti Island is a graphical point-and-click adventure game.
 Time plays an important role in the gameplay.
 Depending on the time, the various characters switch between the 28 different locations and certain events only occur at a specific time and place. as Jérôme Lange, the player must uncover clues and objects in dialogue with the people present and by examining the various scenes in order to uncover the mystery of the criminal case.

 Maupiti Island is set in the year 1954.
-The premise of the game begins with Jérôme Lange on a trip to Japan from Madagascar but when a hurricane happens, his boat gets on a anchor in a tiny colonial outpost in the Indian Ocean.
+The premise of the game begins with Jérôme Lange on a trip to Japan from Madagascar but when a hurricane happens, his boat gets on an anchor in a tiny colonial outpost in the Indian Ocean.
 During the night, a woman named Marie disappears.
 Jérôme Lange is in charge of the investigation.